-Who should still report to work if campus closes?
+Who should still report to work if campuses are closed?

 All other employees should please leave campus in a timely fashion.
 In many cases, this is essential so that snow crews and others can clear lots and address safety concerns needed to get the campus open again.

-How is employee leave handled during a campus closure?
+How is employee leave handled during a university closure?

-- When campus is closed, administrative leave is granted to regular employees for their scheduled work hours during the period of closure.
+- When campuses are closed, administrative leave is granted to regular employees for their scheduled work hours during the period of closure.

 - Regular part-time employees who are normally scheduled to work when a closure occurs are given paid administrative leave for the scheduled work hours.